NR-Papaya/We_Love_Movies/README.md

 ## Objectives :

 This project is designed to test the ability to build complex servers and access data through a database.
-To succeed at this project, you'll need to demonstrate that you can do the following:
+Demonstrating the following:

 -   Install and use common middleware packages